Dan Benishek: 2010

 Benishek formally announced his candidacy for Congress on March 16, 2010, running against incumbent Democrat Bart Stupak.
 Stupak's vote in support of the Patient Protection and Affordable Care Act fueled an outpouring of support for Benishek, who had no Internet presence aside from a basic website on the day the bill was passed.
 He received more than $50,000 in unsolicited donations in the first 48 hours after Stupak's vote for the bill on March 21, 2010.
-"It's amazing, I just can't believe it," he said regarding the support he has gotten.
+"It's amazing, I just can't believe it," he said regarding the support he has received.
 "I need to use this momentum to repeal this health care bill and I'm going to do it.
 We're going to take over, the Republicans are going to regain the House of Representatives and we're going to repeal this health care bill."
 The American Spectator called him "The Most Popular Republican in America" on March 21, in the wake of Stupak's yea vote.
 Stupak announced his retirement on April 9, 2010.
 Benishek won the Republican primary against State Senator Jason Allen by 15 votes.

 On November 2, 2010, in the general election, Dan Benishek defeated Democratic nominee State Representative Gary McDowell, Independent Glenn Wilson, Libertarian Keith Shelton, Green Ellis Boal, and UST Patrick Lambert.
 Benishek was sworn into office on January 5, 2011, as a member of the 112th United States Congress; he succeeded Bart Stupak.